syabruk/sshc/README.md

     server_name:
         development=me@server.com
         test=test@test

+    $ sshc --update => fetch fresh version of sshc from git

 If you have ideas on how to make the it better, don’t hesitate to fork and send pull requests!